blairfix/caspcom/recasp/aims/aims.md

 # Aims & Scope

-The *Review of Capital as Power* (*RECASP*) is an interdisciplinary, peer-reviewed journal dedicated to the study of capital and capitalism.
-The journal invites contributions that engage with the idea that capital is *power* --- a symbolic quantification of property rights.
+The *Review of Capital as Power* (*RECASP*) is a non-disciplinary, peer-reviewed journal dedicated to the study of capital and capitalism.
+The journal invites contributions that engage with the idea of ‘capital *as* power’ – namely, the notion that capital is a symbolic quantification of organized power, and that capitalism as a whole can be studied as a mode of power.
 Both empirical and theoretical research are welcome.

-### What is 'Capital as Power'?

-'Capital as power' is a framework for understanding and analyzing capitalism.
-First proposed by Jonathan Nitzan and Shimshon Bichler, capital as power treats 'capital' not as a 'thing', but as a quantification of ownership rights.

-### Methods

-A defining feature of capital-as-power research is a focus on 'differential' (rather than 'real') measures of monetary value.
-This can include (but is not limited to) differential capitalization, differential profit, differential income, and differential prices.

 ### Past Research

-The capital as power framework has been applied to a wide variety of topics, including:
+The capital-as-power approach has been applied to a wide variety of topics, including:

-* the growth of dominant capital

 * capitalist income and business cycles

-* the growth of hierarchy

-* the nature of money
+* debt
+* education
 * income inequality
+* inflation and stagflation
+* investment risk
+* mergers and acquisitions

-* debt
+* military conflicts
 * social movements
+* the growth of dominant capital
+* the growth of hierarchy

-* mergers and acquisitions
+* the nature of money and finance

-* investment risk
+* the origin of capitalism

 ### Criticism Welcome

-The *Review of Capital as Power* welcomes research that is critical of the capital as power approach.
-This can include criticism of methods and/or of the capital-as-power framework itself.
+The *Review of Capital as Power* welcomes research that is critical of the capital-as-power approach.
+This research can include criticism of specific studies, methods and the very notion of capital as power.

 ### Replication and Null Results